Jacopo/legdbs/README.md

 Mainly to serve LegitBS' idea that ptrace is Bad(TM).
 (But works for any case where ptrace is disabled / undesirable.)

-All it needs is an opcode that causes a signal to be sent, and freedom to catch it.
+All it needs is an opcode that causes a fault signal to be sent, and freedom to catch it.
 Put them in `legdbs.c`.